SeriousOldMan/Simulator-Controller/Docs/Development Overview & Concepts.md

 Note: You cannot normally format the rules like in this example, since due to technical restrictions, the complete rule must be kept on one line without CRs or LFs.

 This rule defines the *Simulator Controller.exe* application in the *Binaries* folder as the target.
-The main source file will be *Sources\Controller\Simulator Controller.ahk* and there are additional files in the *Includes* and in the *Plugins* folder, that will be checked for modification.
+The main source file will be *Sources\Controller\Simulator Controller.ahk* and there are additional files in the *Includes* and in the *Plugins* folders, that will be checked for modification.
 Variables enclosed in "%" will be replaced with theirs current runtime values.

 Normally you will never need to change the build rules when developing your own plugins, as long as they will reside in the standard *Plugins* folders.
 But, if you decide to put them elsewhere, you might want to add an dependency to this place.
+To do this, copy *Simulator Tools.targets* to the *Simulator Ontroller\Config* folder, which is located in the *Documents* folder in your user home folder.

 You can decide which targets you want to include in your build run by holding down the Control key when starting the build tool.
 A small window will open where you can activate or deactivate all the targets.
 This settings will be saved for all consecutive runs of the build tool.